Martian01/mrhttpd/Readme.md

 ## Performance

 Performance testing is a difficult topic.
-Particularly when you venture into extreme load scenarios.However, in order to detect regressions and ensure stability in normal operations I now routinely execute a high load performance test script as part of every release of mrhttpd.
+Particularly when you venture into extreme load scenarios.
+However, in order to detect regressions and ensure stability in normal operations I now routinely execute a high load performance test script as part of every release of mrhttpd.

 For release 2.2 I ran the tests on my main development machine which has an Intel Core i3-530 CPU at 3500 MHz and 4GB of RAM.
 The CPU offers two cores with hyperthreading, resulting in 4 logical processors.
 The operating system was Slackware 13.37 (plus a few upgrades from Slackware Current).
 I ran all tests on two kernels, namely on vanilla 3.1.4 and on 3.1.4-ck2, the latter containing the BFS scheduler and the interactivity patches provided by Con Kolivas (http://ck-hack.blogspot.com/).